lynnpepin/lynndotpy_xyz/content/posts/mouse_wiggler_python.md

 >   2. Then I use `screen /dev/tty.usbmodem101` to connect to the REPL.
 > 3. Iteratively implement the bits and pieces of work I need to do.
 During this process, I switch instead to [my Adafruit Neopixel Trinkey](https://www.adafruit.com/product/4870) with a USB A-to-C adapter.
 >
-> You can skip this section-- the actual `code.py` is at the end.
+> You can skip this section if you're already familiar-- the actual `code.py` you install onto the Trinkey is at the end.

 ---